Nold360/mksdiso/README.md

-# mksdiso - Verison: 0.9
+# mksdiso
-## General
 This toolkit is a collection of free tools & scripts (for Linux), that can be used to create SDISO-Files which can run using Dreamshell on a Sega Dreamcast.
 Or burn a CDI-Image to disc.

 mksdiso itself can be called the "SDISO Multimaker" for Linux.
-To burn CDI-Images on Linux, there is also a included script called "burncdi".
+(Just without GUI & Libre) To burn CDI-Images on Linux, there is also a included script called "burncdi".

+## General
 This Git-Repository includes:
  - binhack32 (IP.BIN/BOOT.BIN SB Hacker - 32bit BINHACK Clone by FamilyGuy 2010)
  - isofix (ISO LBA fixer 1.3 - (C) 2001 by DeXT)